helderpinto/AzureUpdateManagerTools/README.md

 * A `aum-stage` tag for each of the patching stages (e.g., `aum-stage`=`dev`, `aum-stage`=`preprod`, `aum-stage`=`prod`, etc.).
 * A `os-name` tag for each of the OS versions of your environment (e.g., `os-name`=`windows2016`, `os-name`=`windows2019`, `os-name`=`ubuntu20`, `os-name`=`ubuntu22`, etc.)

 You can choose whatever tagging strategy that meets your staged patching requirements, provided you end up with a predictable patching workflow.
+Once you have tagged all your servers according to their stage in the different patching workflows, you have to define a stage 0 (e.g., for servers tagged `aum-stage`=`dev`) recurring Maintenance Configuration, for each of the OS versions.
+For the next stages, you have two options to leverage this solution:

+1. Schedule the [Create-StagedMaintenanceConfiguration](./Create-StagedMaintenanceConfiguration.ps1) runbook to run after stage 0 (e.g., the next day) and configure it to create/update all the next stages (e.g., stages 1, 2, etc.) based on the results of stage 0.
+1. Chain all the stages to each other, by scheduling the [Create-StagedMaintenanceConfiguration](./Create-StagedMaintenanceConfiguration.ps1) runbook for each of the stages before production:
+  * After stage 0, create/update stage 1 based on the results of stage 0
+  * After stage 1, create/update stage 2 based on the results of stage 1
+  * etc.

 ### Pre-requisites

-* The machines in the scope of this solution must have the [Customer Managed Schedules patch orchestration mode](https://learn.microsoft.com/en-us/azure/update-center/manage-update-settings).
+* The machines in the scope of this solution must be [supported by Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-center/support-matrix) and fulfill its [pre-requisites](https://learn.microsoft.com/en-us/azure/update-center/overview?tabs=azure-vms#prerequisites).
-* The machines in the scope of this solution must be [supported by Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-center/support-matrix).
+* The machines in the scope of this solution must have the [Customer Managed Schedules patch orchestration mode](https://learn.microsoft.com/en-us/azure/update-center/manage-update-settings), a pre-requisite for [scheduled patching](https://learn.microsoft.com/en-us/azure/update-center/scheduled-patching).
-* At least one Maintenance Configuration covering a part of the machines in scope.
+* At least one recurrent scheduled patching Maintenance Configuration covering a part of the machines in scope.
 As this maintenance configuration will serve as the reference for the following patching stages, it should be assigned to non-production machines and, ideally, recur every few weeks.
 See above recommendations for an effective patching strategy.
 * An Azure Automation Account with an associated Managed Identity (can be a system or user-assigned identity) and the following modules installed: `Az.Accounts`, `Az.Resources` and `Az.ResourceGraph`.
 This solution is based on an Automation Account, but you can use other approaches, such as Azure Functions.
 * The Automation Account Managed Identity must have the following **minimum** permissions (as a custom role) on the subscription where the reference maintenance configuration was created:
   * */read